tbecks/Realtime-Vehicle-Tracking/docs/BicepDeploymentGuide.md

 * Install Azure CLI

 # Part 1: Deploy Infrastructure
-The first step is to deploy the Bicep Template, one simple commmand will do the trick
+The first step is to deploy the Bicep Template, one simple commmand will do the trick.
+From the root of the repo, browse to ./infrastructure with your CLI and run the following:

 `az deployment group create -f azuredeploy.bicep -g RealtimeVehicleTracking --parameters projectName=**YOURPROJECTNAME**`